moonbitlang/moonbit-docs/README.md

 ### Char

-`Char` is an integer representing a Unicode code point.
+`Char` is an 32 bit integer representing a Unicode code point.

 ```rust
 let a : Char = 'A'